Brief: Design an engaging experience for visitors of Carnegie Museum of Natural History (CMNH).

 How do we design a system for families to experience dioramas and learn about the human impact on ecosystem in a more engaging way?

-Wildlife Adventure is an experience filled with interactive activities that utilize augmented reality to allow visitors to discover new information about the dioramas and gain a new perspective on how human impacts affect the different ecosystems.
+Wildlife Adventure is an experience designed for children aged between 5-11 and their families.
+By leveraging augmented reality, the experience allows visitors to discover new information about the static dioramas and gain a new perspective on how human impacts affect the different ecosystems.

 WILDLIFE ADVENTURE OVERVIEW